 |Chuwi Herobox||Celeron N4100||Default||Full CPU Load||10.3|

-The Quieter2 consumes about 5W at rest, and can reach 17.2W in intensive use with the CPU consumption limit set to 25W.
+The Quieter2 has a power consumption of about 5W at idle, and can reach 17.2W in intensive use with the CPU consumption limit set to 25W.

 I used the stress CLI tool to stress-test the CPU (